|

 :

-an experiment is done to test whether it is in any one of the
+, and an experiment is done to test whether

 is